 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula

-Classified Title: Development Coordinator Working Title: Development Coordinator Role/Level/Range: ATO 37.5/02/OE Starting Salary Range: Employee group: Full Time Schedule: Monday-Friday 8:30 am - 5:00 pm Exempt Status: Non-Exempt Location: 01-MD:Homewood Campus Department name: 10001635-Special Events Personnel area: University Administration
+Classified Title: Development Coordinator Working Title: Development Coordinator Role/Level/Range: ATO 37.5/02/OE Starting Salary Range: Minimum: $17.95 - Midpoint: $25.30 - Maximum: $32.60 Employee group: Full Time Schedule: Monday-Friday 8:30 am - 5:00 pm Exempt Status: Non-Exempt Location: School of Medicine - East Baltimore Campus Department name: 10003219-SOM Admin FJHM Brady Urological Inst Personnel area: School of Medicine

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.